Mechanisms of Low Level Light Therapy

 The presence of cellular responses to LLLT at molecular level was also demonstrated [63].
 Normal human fibroblasts were exposed for 3 days to 0.88J/cm2 of 628 nm light from a light emitting diode.
 Gene expression profiles upon irradiation were examined using a cDNA microarray containing 9982 human genes.
 111 genes were found to be affected by light.
 All genes from the antioxidant related category and genes related to energy metabolism and respiratory chain were upregulated.
 Most of the genes related to cell proliferation were upregulated too.
 Amongst genes related to apoptosis and stress response, some genes such as JAK binding protein were upregulated, others such as HSP701A, caspase 6 and stress-induced phosphoprotein were downregulated.
 It was suggested that LLLT stimulates cell growth directly by regulating the expression of specific genes, as well as indirectly by regulating the expression of the genes related to DNA synthesis and repair, and cell metabolism.

-5. ANIMAL MODELS
+5. ANIMAL STYLES

 There has been a large number of animal models that have been used to demonstrate LLLT effects on a variety of diseases, injuries, and both chronic and acute conditions.
 In this review, I will only discuss three particular applications for which there are good literature reports of efficacy.